maignal/YouTrack-Integration-with-Microsoft-Teams-Sample/README.md

 This will create an issue in the project configured by `project.id` using the provided summary.

+## Troubleshooting

+- If you see authentication errors, verify `YOUTRACK_TOKEN` is correct and has needed scopes.
+- If API responses fail, check `youtrack.url` in `config.properties` and ensure the URL includes the correct host (no trailing slash required; the client expects base URL).
+- For debugging, run the program from an interactive shell so you can see stdout logs from the mock messenger and the app.

-## Implementing a real messenger
+## Next Steps : Implementing a real messenger

 The included `MessengerClient` is a stub.
 To forward notifications to Microsoft Teams, implement `sendMarkdown(String markdown)` to POST a JSON payload to a Teams incoming webhook URL (or use the Microsoft Graph API for richer scenarios).
 Example steps:

 1. Create an incoming webhook in the target Teams channel and note the webhook URL.
 2. Replace the `sendMarkdown` body with an HTTP POST to the webhook URL, setting `Content-Type: application/json` and sending a JSON body like `{"text":"..."}` or the adaptive card payload you prefer.
 3. Securely store the webhook URL (environment variable or secrets manager) and avoid committing it to source control.

-## Troubleshooting

-- If you see authentication errors, verify `YOUTRACK_TOKEN` is correct and has needed scopes.
-- If API responses fail, check `youtrack.url` in `config.properties` and ensure the URL includes the correct host (no trailing slash required; the client expects base URL).
-- For debugging, run the program from an interactive shell so you can see stdout logs from the mock messenger and the app.

-## Notes and next steps

-- Add logging instead of System.out for production readiness.
-- Add unit tests for `YouTrackClient` (mock HTTP) and `NotificationPoller`.
-- Add a concrete `MessengerClient` implementation that posts to Microsoft Teams and reads its configuration (webhook URL) from an environment variable.